eyika/atomframework/README.md

 # atom
-An MVC microframework for PHP.
+Core Libraries of Atom, An MVC microframework for PHP.
 Quite heavily inspired by Laravel